 Deeper Meaning Chart

 The study of genes is moving toward a new frontier.
-There is a new field studying the little known field of microorganisms.
-Microbes run every process on earth.
-And a human is made up of 90% bacteria, or microorganisms.
-And yet we know very little about microbes.
-This public radio story looks closely at the microscopic microbes.
+There is a new field studying microorganisms which exist in living organisms.
+Microbes control every process on earth, and a human is made up of 90% bacteria.
+However, we know very little about these microbes.
+There is now a newer, more efficient way to study this bacteria.
+From this scientists can discover new species and genes.
+Listen to learn how the study of microorganisms became so important.

 Venice, Italy stood for a thousand years as a gateway between the Islamic world and the West.
 During this time the city-state was determined to maintain trade with Muslims.
 Even after defeating the Turks in the Battle of Lepanto in 1571, Venice continued to trade with the Ottomans.
 It kept commercial links with the Islamic world, often blurring the lines between the arts and cultures of east and west.
 A museum exhibit in Venice is highlighted in this story, and describes the history of that relationship.
 Listen to learn more about the mutual influences that Venice and the Islamic world had on one another, and what those influences might teach us today.